Octopus Deploy on AWS

 7. How Octopus Configuration Maps to This

-In Octopus UI under Deploy -> Manage -> Accounts -> Add Account -> AWS Account, you configure one account per environment:
+In Octopus UI under Deploy -> Manage -> Accounts -> Add Account -> AWS Account, you configure a single account that uses ambient credentials from IRSA/Pod Identity:

 Authentication method: Execute using the AWS service role for an EC2 instance (This tells Octopus: "Don't use stored keys; Calamari should pick up ambient credentials from IRSA/Pod Identity")